 Within UA, the measurement model is based on sessions, pageviews and hits.
 (Now don’t worry, we have put together a glossary at the end in case you aren’t sure what this means!).

-In comparison, GA4 uses a model based on events and parameters.
-The idea is that any interaction will be captured as an event.
+In comparison, GA4 employs a model based on events and parameters, capturing any interaction as an event.

-In layman’s terms, this means that all the UA ‘hit’ types, such as sessions and pageviews are now considered events under GA4.
+In layman’s terms, this means that GA4 now considers all the UA ‘hit’ types, such as sessions and pageviews, as events.

-What we can see in GA4 is a change in ‘language’ specifically around ‘engagement’ and ‘monetisation’.
-The data streams from UA are still available and in fact, are often more detailed in GA4 as the data is filtered in a new way.
-It seems to be that the new GA4 layout is simply a redesign of the old format.
+In GA4, we observe a shift in ‘language’, specifically concerning ‘engagement’ and ‘monetisation’.
+The data streams from UA remain accessible and, in fact, are often more detailed in GA4 due to a new filtering approach.
+It appears that the new GA4 layout is a simple redesign of the old format.

 Under the UA reports, the reporting is focused on ‘total users’ and ‘new users.’
 This has always been a primary metric to understand how many ‘new users’ visited your site for the first time, usually in combination with ‘total users’.
 When looked at comparatively, this will indicate your repeat users vs. new users, and for many of us, understanding the retention level is key.